UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/design/SystemDesign.md

 ## Use Case Models

-Extending from your requirements, the team will need to develop a set of usage scenarios for each user group documented as properly dressed use cases  (including diagrams following the UML syntax and descriptions as presented in class).
-You may also want to include journey lines with some use cases.

 | Use Case ID | Use Case Name                        | Actor(s)            |
 |-------------|--------------------------------------|---------------------|
 | 1           | Register Account                     | All Users           |